 3. Ilford GALERIE Prestige Cotton Artist Textured Inkjet Photo Paper

 This paper is intended to make your photographs look like beautiful paintings, great for abstract photographers.

-There are no optical brighteners to this paper so it definitely ranks amongst the more natural look.
+There are no optical brighteners to this paper, so it definitely ranks among the more natural look.
 Another interesting fact is that this paper is actually still produced in a traditional paper mill, adding a very hand-made element to the paper.

 4. Hahnemuhle Photo Rag Baryta